Table of Contents

 Genetic diagnostics of von Willebrand disease

-Due to its mostly genetic cause, a detailed family medical history has to be done.
-Though in mild forms, the vWD often remains undetected.
-The clinical bleeding type can lead to the discovery of where in the hemostaseologic system this particular pathology is located.
-Laboratory results usually show a prolonged bleeding time, possibly a prolongation of APPT and a deficiency of factor VIII.
-However, vWD cannot be ruled out if the APPT and F VIII levels are normal.
+Because of its mostly genetic origin, a detailed family medical history is pertinent.
+Note that in mild forms, VWD often remains undetected.
+The clinical bleeding type can lead to the discovery of where in the hematologic system this particular pathology is located.
+Laboratory results usually show a prolonged bleeding time, possibly a prolongation of APTT and a deficiency of factor VIII.
+However, VWD cannot be ruled out if APTT and factor VIII levels are normal.

-A special von Willebrand diagnosis is indicated when there is reasonable suspicion.
+A special VWD diagnosis is indicated when there is reasonable suspicion.
 Definitive testing:

 - vWF antigen